zejiangh/Filter-GaP/README.md

 ### Prepare the dataset

-* We use COCO2014, a widely used instance segmentation dataset.
+* We use COCO 2014, a widely used instance segmentation dataset.
 * We provide scripts to download and extract the COCO 2014 dataset.
 Data will be downloaded to the `current working` directory on the host and extracted to a user-defined directory.
 To download, verify, and extract the COCO dataset, use the following scripts:
 ```Shell
 ./download_dataset.sh <data/dir>